 A CRM audit checks whether your current configuration is working correctly.
 Revenue architecture asks whether your current configuration is the right design in the first place.
 An audit fixes execution problems.
 Architecture fixes design problems.
 Often you need both, but architecture comes first.

 Revenue architecture defines how every tool in your stack connects and what role each plays.
 The CRM handles pipeline and activity logging.
 The enrichment layer (Clay) provides data intelligence.
 The orchestration layer triggers actions.
 The data warehouse stores history.
-Architecture is the blueprint that tells each system what it is responsible for and how it communicates with the others.
+Architecture is the blueprint that tells each system what it's responsible for and how it communicates with the others.

 Incremental is almost always better.
 Start with the lifecycle layer (define stages and criteria), then build the signal layer, then routing, then measurement.
 Each layer delivers value independently.
 A phased approach over 2-3 months works better than a 6-month waterfall project that tries to redesign everything at once.